Mdlglobal-atlassian-net/memdocs.pt-pt/memdocs/configmgr/osd/understand/task-sequence-variables.md

 ### <a name="_smstsdownloadondemand"></a><a name="SMSTSDownloadOnDemand"></a>_SMSTSDownloadOnDemand

-Se a sequência de tarefas atual estiver a funcionar `true`no modo de descarregamento a pedido, esta variável é .
+Se a sequência de tarefas atual estiver a funcionar no modo de descarregamento a pedido, esta variável é `true` .
 Modo de descarregamento a pedido significa que o gestor da sequência de tarefas descarrega conteúdo localmente apenas quando tem de aceder ao conteúdo.

 ### <a name="_smstsinwinpe"></a><a name="SMSTSInWinPE"></a>_SMSTSInWinPE

-Quando o passo atual da sequência de tarefas está a decorrer no Windows PE, esta variável é `true`.
+Quando o passo atual da sequência de tarefas está a decorrer no Windows PE, esta variável é `true` .
 Teste esta variável de sequência de tarefas para determinar o ambiente atual do Os.

 ### <a name="_smstsipaddresses"></a><a name="SMSTSIPAddresses"></a>_SMSTSIPAddresses